ldosen/Shiftease/README.md

 ## 1.2 Document Conventions

-This document uses no special formatting conventions.
+Large, bold, headings indicate breaks between sections, smaller bolder sections indicate subsections, and normal 12pt font is for the subject matter of the report.

 ## 1.3 Intended Audience and Reading Suggestions

-Our intended audience for ShiftEase is employees who need help in scheduling their meetings and managers who need to create the schedule.
+Our intended audience for ShiftEase is managers who are making shifts for employees and employees who want a simpler and distilled way to view their personal work schedule.
+Since Shiftease

 - why is it beneficial for them? other possible groups that could benefit. reading suggestions: refer people to the overall description section (2) and System Features section.